 "But what was it you discovered?"
 Minerva asked, anxious for the truth.
 "What were they talking about at the meeting?"

 Kingsley took in a huge breath and then finally released the terrible truth he had found out:

 "Minerva, they plan to attack England, making it another base for their operations against Germany.
 New Hogsmeade will be their first target!"
 He spoke quickly, leaving everyone hearing in the distance in absolute terror.

 "Holy…..Miss Granger, go speak to Mayor Bones.
 We have to organise, and have a bit of a meeting," Minerva ordered.
 Hermione nodded and took off running out of the building as fast as she could.

 Alabama, Dinosaur swamp, three years after the Rifts' opening:

 Arthur Weasley was heavily panting, sitting on a log.
 He had just - somehow - managed to pass towards the Appalachian Mountains, heading for the Dinosaur swamps.
-He knew it was luck that someone had led him here, but he knew he wouldn't last very long in a territory ruled by some of the greatest natural creatures ever to live on Earth, especially since their return after the Cataclysm when they had become Mega-Damage creatures.
+He knew it was luck that had managed to reach that point, but he knew he wouldn't last very long in a territory ruled by some of the greatest natural creatures ever to live on Earth, especially since their return after the Cataclysm when they had become Mega-Damage creatures.

 Perhaps it was too soon to leave Moppy Town, the little village that had welcomed him after he had ended up in Nevada after the Cataclysm.
 It was also where he had managed to learn Technomagic.
 But he had been worried for three years straight about the fate his family could have met, and he could not rest anymore.
 He took what little he had and started his journey in the hope of finding them in the hellhole America had become during the last centuries of this world.